 I care deeply about helping people have satisfying and fulfilling sex lives.
 I am aware that talking about one’s sexuality candidly can be difficult or embarrassing, something we rarely do, so I understand the importance of privacy, respect, and discretion.
 My clients say that it is easy for them to talk to me about these very private aspects of their lives.
 After all, everyone deserves a happy and healthy sex life!

-In 2017 and again in 2018, I was voted Best Sex Therapist in Napa and Sonoma counties by the readers of the North Bay Bohemian!
+In 2017, 2018, and again in 2020 I was voted Best Sex Therapist in Sonoma county by the readers of the North Bay Bohemian!

 My CV is available upon request.